Getting to Know Your Neighborhood: Jamaica Plain

 3710 Washington St.

-A café by day, offering coffee drinks, bagels, pastries made from scratch, and sandwiches, Brassica Kitchen + Café transforms itself at night into a hip, sophisticated restaurant serving up an innovative seasonal French-American-inflected menu, which includes chef tastings and à la carte plates.
-(They also serve a popular Sunday brunch.)
-The menu is constantly changing, reflecting the seasons.
-You’ll find everything from roast duck dumplings to a spicy fried chicken, and a delicious rye gnocchi.
-Located within walking distance of the Forest Hills T stop, Brassica is owned by the trio that created the very popular pop-up Whisk.
+A café by day, serving coffee drinks, biscuits, pastries made from scratch, and sandwiches, Brassica Kitchen + Café transforms at night into a hip, sophisticated restaurant that prides itself on its “fermentation-forward” food and drink.
+The innovative menu includes chef tastings and à la carte plates and is constantly changing to reflect the seasons.
+You’ll find everything from koji risotto to garlic roasted squid with lemon and saffron to fried sweet rice with vegetables.
+Located within walking distance of the Forest Hills T stop, Brassica is open for dinner Wednesday through Saturday, and also features a popular weekend brunch.

 The Brewery Complex, 284 Amory St.

-In the same complex as Bella Luna, this wonderful bakery–coffee shop carries fair-trade roasted coffee, espresso, and a wide selection of loose-leaf teas, as well as fresh salads and delicious pastries.
-The free Wi-Fi attracts a lot of young professionals bearing laptops.
+This bakery and coffee shop carries fair-trade roasted coffee, espresso, and a wide selection of loose-leaf teas, as well as fresh sandwiches and pastries.
+The menu also features a selection of vegan and gluten-free options.
+The free Wi-Fi attracts many young professionals bearing laptops.

 Getting there: The easiest way to get to JP is to take the #39 bus from Copley Square to JP Center.
 The bus takes you down Huntington Avenue to South Huntington Avenue, which merges onto Centre Street.
 Or take the MBTA’s Orange Line to either the Jackson Square stop (for venues in Hyde Square) or the Green Street stop.
 The neighborhood is also within an easy bicycle ride; the Emerald Necklace bike path is one of Boston’s best.